PLP says billionaire feud signals need for campaign finance reform

 “It is also clear that the lawsuit and the attempt to conflate political donations to the PLP is part of an orchestrated campaign by monies provided through companies associated with Louis Bacon, the Lyford Cay billionaire who dislikes Mr. Nygard.”

-The Times article also made revelations about Bacon’s relationship with prominent human rights lawyer Fred Smith and alleges that Smith paid incentives to some accuser to build an abuse case against the Canadian mogul.
+The Times article also made revelations about Bacon’s relationship with prominent human rights lawyer Fred Smith and alleges that Smith paid incentives to some accusers to build an abuse case against the Canadian mogul.

 Bacon has defended his role, insisting that “he sought to help and empower the alleged victims by connecting them with appropriate law enforcement authorities”.